Snazzythat/volcanocamp/README.md

 - In general, the system should be able to handle large volume of requests for getting the campsite availability.
 - There are no restrictions on how reservations are stored as as long as system constraints are not violated.

+Side-note: No authentication or authorization was implemented in this project for simplicity purposes.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With